vcl/ng-vcl/lib/ng-vcl/src/navigation/README.md

 # vcl-navigation

-The nav allows to organize navigation-items.
+The navigation groups navigation items to form a navigation menu.

 ## Usage